Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 As Ron Carucci says:

 This fear is usually unfounded.
-Process doesn’t tie you down; it liberates you to focus on delivering results.
+The process doesn’t tie you down; it liberates you to focus on delivering results.
 If you have documented processes, you spend less time asking “what next?”, and more time on creating solutions.

 Use the client flow map as the starting point in your process documentation.
 Get every department involved to document their workflows at every stage of the project life cycle.
 The more you understand your processes, the easier it will be to standardize them.